Ellamental2/obsidian-sylvalia/Quests/The Xorn.md

 - The [[Sabretooth's Guild]] want us to capture The Xorn and bring it to them in exchange for reputation for [[Nem]] and [[Pyra]] and information on dragons.
 They wish to study it.

+When we arrived in Kadahn, the [[Kadahn Crusaders]] appeared apparently wanting to kill The Xorn. during the fight the Crusaders were hit by a fireball aim